 - IFRS 8, "Operating Segments" This accounting standard was amended to clarify the disclosure regarding management's judgment in applying aggregation criteria.
 The amendment is effective for annual periods beginning on or after July 1, 2014.
-The application of this amendment has not had a material impact on the Company's condensed consolidated interim financial statements. - IFRS 13, "Fair Value Measurement" This accounting standard was amended to clarify the scope of contracts to be included in this and related standards.
+The application of this amendment has not had a material impact on the Company's Interim Financial Statements. - IFRS 13, "Fair Value Measurement" This accounting standard was amended to clarify the scope of contracts to be included in this and related standards.
 The amendment is effective for annual periods beginning on or after July 1, 2014.
-The application of this amendment has not had a material impact on the Company's condensed consolidated interim financial statements. - IAS 24, "Related Party Disclosures" This accounting standard was amended to clarify the disclosures related to key management personnel.
+The application of this amendment has not had a material impact on the Company's Interim Financial Statements. - IAS 24, "Related Party Disclosures" This accounting standard was amended to clarify the disclosures related to key management personnel.
 The amendment is effective for annual periods beginning on or after July 1, 2014.
-The application of this amendment has not had a material impact on the Company's condensed consolidated interim financial statements.
+The application of this amendment has not had a material impact on the Company's Interim Financial Statements.